yessi2523/FinalCosiProject/README.md

-# cs10aspr20-YTEJ
+# cs10FinalProject
-My personal repository for CS10a projects

-This is my personal repository
+This is our Final Project
-* Yessenia Tejeda
-* Brandeis Student